ngarrison/groupme-trump-insult-generator/README.md

 ## Improving this

-Feel free to send in Pull Requests or to e-mail me at `phrmsilva@gmail.com` to fix any bugs in the code or suggest improvements for the instructions.
+Feel free to send in Pull Requests or to e-mail me at `(my github username) at gmail dot com` to fix any bugs in the code or suggest improvements for the instructions.
 I haven't tried the guide myself, as I typed most of it from memory.

 I'll try to keep an updated list here of the known issues.